zd17635275021/learngit/readme.txt

-git is a version control system
+1/git is a distributed  version control system

 sit is free software